zer0def/nginxinc-kubernetes-ingress/docs/content/troubleshooting/troubleshooting-with-app-protect.md

 For general troubleshooting of the Ingress Controller, check the general [troubleshooting]({{< relref "troubleshooting/troubleshoot-ingress-controller.md" >}}) documentation.

-For additional troubleshooting of the App Protect module itself, check the [troubleshooting](/nginx-app-protect/troubleshooting/) guide in the App Protect module documentation.
+{{< see-also >}}You can find more troubleshooting tips in the NGINX App Protect WAF [troubleshooting guide](/nginx-app-protect/troubleshooting/) {{< /see-also >}}.

 ## Potential Problems

-The table below categorizes some potential problems with the Ingress Controller when App Protect module is enabled.
+The table below categorizes some potential problems with the Ingress Controller when App Protect WAF module is enabled.
 It suggests how to troubleshoot those problems, using one or more methods from the next section.

 {{% table %}}
 |Problem area | Symptom | Troubleshooting method | Common cause |